 Each student enrolled at Marshall University has already had some contact with the Office of Admissions.
-The Admissions Office staff maintains a file of cataloas from other colleges and universities, evaluates course equivalency for students desiring to take courses at another college, evaluates veterans' physical education and military credit, and provides information about correspondence courses.
-The Admissions Office also administers the College Level Examination Program (CLEP) with test dates scheduled, by appointment only, Monday through Friday between 9 a.m. and 2 p.m.
+The Admissions Office staff evaluates course equivalency for students desiring to take courses at another college, evaluates veterans' physical education and military credit, and provides information about correspondence courses.
+The Admissions Office also administers the College Level Examination Program (CLEP) with test dates scheduled, by appointment only, Monday through Friday between 9 A.M. and 2 P.M..
 Questions about these services should be addressed to the Admissions Office staff.

 Transfer students from West Virginia state colleges or universities should refer to the Core Course Work Agreement available in the Admissions Office and deans' offices at Marshall University.